farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	Select the **Global administrator** check box.

 12. Select the **Show all by category** option that appears after the list of the most commonly used roles.
-This display the complete list of administrator roles sorted by category.
+This displays the complete list of administrator roles sorted by category.

 13. Scroll through the list of roles.
 In the **Global** category, the **Global Administrator** role should be selected (if you didn't select it in the prior step, then select it now).
 Continue scrolling down to the **Security & Compliance** category, and then select the **Attack Simulation Administrator** and **Security Administrator** roles. <br/>